iammituraj/iammituraj/README.md

 🌟 Current working as an RTL Design Engineer.

-👀 I’m into RTL Design, Embedded Software Development, GUI/CLI Software Development, Scripts, Math, Physics and much more.
+👀 I’m into RTL Design, Embedded Software Development, GUI/CLI Software Development for OS, Scripts, Math, Physics and much more.

 🎗️ I believe knowledge is all about sharing, and learning is permanent.